sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - Spelio may provide a one-time contextual struggling assist when a learner appears genuinely stuck on a word, such as after repeated incorrect attempts on the same current word.
 - The assist should remain calm, subtle, temporary, and audio-first.
-- Where audio prompts are enabled, the app may use a lighter automatic replay nudge before later playing a short managed helper-audio clip if the learner continues to struggle.
+- Audio prompts off means no automatic word audio and no helper guidance audio; it must not disable manual audio replay from the word/audio pill or replay shortcut where supported.
+- With audio prompts on, the first incorrect attempt on the same word may automatically replay the word only.
+- With audio prompts on, the second incorrect attempt may play helper guidance audio if available, without replaying the word again immediately first.
+- When helper guidance audio plays, visual emphasis should happen after the helper audio finishes: replay pill/icon first, then Reveal.
+- When helper guidance audio is available, do not also show desktop shortcut text.
+- With audio prompts off on desktop/keyboard-capable layouts, the first incorrect attempt should show no assist guidance.
+The second incorrect attempt may show written replay/reveal guidance with an optional smaller, lower-contrast shortcut line.
-- When audio prompts are off, the app should not auto-replay the word or play helper guidance audio, but it may still show tiny temporary written replay/reveal guidance and gently indicate the controls.
+- With audio prompts off on mobile/non-keyboard layouts, do not show keyboard shortcut text.
+The second incorrect attempt may show only a tiny written replay/reveal guidance message.
-- On desktop or keyboard-capable layouts, written fallback guidance may include a small lower-contrast shortcut hint such as replay/reveal.
+- For audio-prompts-off written fallback paths, visual emphasis should start only after the written text has finished its visible display/fade period.
+- Visual emphasis should target the replay pill/icon and the Reveal button, not the audio on/off setting toggle.
+- Visual emphasis should use restrained two-pulse emphasis, respect reduced motion, avoid layout shift, and avoid blocking typing.
 - This replaces generic timed shortcut-tip onboarding where applicable.
 Do not duplicate this with separate first-session or session-count-based shortcut tips.
 - The assist must not use modals, coach marks, persistent banners, popovers, or tutorial-style overlays.
 - If sound effects are off, the assist may still work because spoken helper guidance is learning/support audio, not a UI sound effect.